bairblog/bairblog.github.io/_posts/2017-06-20-learning-to-reason-with-neural-module-networks.md

 the grammar of a question is closely related to the sequence of computational steps needed to answer it.
-Thanks to recent advances in natural language processing, we can use off-the-shelf tools for grammatical analysis to provide approximate version of these blueprints automatically.</p>
+Thanks to recent advances in natural language processing, we can use off-the-shelf tools for grammatical analysis to provide approximate versions of these blueprints automatically.</p>

 <p>But finding exactly the right mapping from linguistic structure to network
 structure is still a challenging problem, and the conversion process is prone